fitoori/squirt/README.md

   Generates a `*_preview.png` when no Inky hardware is found.
 - **Consistent helpers**
   Shared functions for HTTP, image-fitting, Inky detection, and CLI parsing.
+- **Self-Growing Offline Functionality**
+  All fetched images are archived.
+  If the scripts are called without an internet connection, they cycle saved content.

 ---